 - A minimum of 27 hours of the hours required for the degree must be earned in residence (75%).
 Asynchronous (online) and distance learning courses administered through Columbus State University constitute courses taken in residence.

-- A maximum of nine (9) semester hours of transfer credit or courses taken at CSU prior to full admission to a masters degree program may be applied toward the degree.
+- A maximum of six (6) semester hours of transfer credit or courses taken at CSU prior to full admission to a masters degree program may be applied toward the degree.
 Courses with earned grades of "C" or below cannot be transferred.
 The student's advisor and the coordinator of the program in which the student is enrolled must approve any courses transferred.

-- All degree requirements must be completed within seven (7) years of first enrollment.
+- All degree requirements must be completed within seven (7) years of initial enrollment.

 Program Of Study